microsoft/azure_arc/docs/azure_jumpstart_arcbox/ITPro/_index.md

   ![Screenshot showing Defender for SQL security incidents and alerts](./sql-defender-incidents.png)

   > **NOTE: Once in a while executing Defender for SQL test script (_testDefenderForSQL.ps1_) may fail due to delays in deploying SQLAdvancedThreatProtection Log Analytics solution and may not generate security incidents and alerts.
-If you do not find these security incidents and alerts, login to nested SQL server VM _ArcBox-SQL_ in Hyper-V and execute test script manually as shown below.**
+If you do not find these security incidents and alerts, log in to nested SQL server VM _ArcBox-SQL_ in Hyper-V and execute the test script manually as shown below.**

 - The below screenshot shows the test script used to generate SQL threats, detect, and alert using Defender for Cloud for SQL servers.
-This script is copied on the nested ArcBox-SQL Hyper-V virtual machine and can be used to run additional tests to generate security incidents and alerts.
+This script is copied on the nested _ArcBox-SQL_ Hyper-V virtual machine and can be used to run additional tests to generate security incidents and alerts.

   ![Screenshot showing Defender for SQL test scripts](./sql-defender-testing-script.png)

-- Open PowerShell window and change directory to _C:\ArcBox\agentScript_ folder and run _testDefenderForSQL.ps1_ PowerShell script to generate Defender for SQL incidents and alerts.
+- Open PowerShell window and change the directory to _C:\ArcBox\agentScript_ folder and run _testDefenderForSQL.ps1_ PowerShell script to generate Defender for SQL incidents and alerts.

   ![Screenshot showing manual execution of the test scripts](./manual-brute-force-test.png)